benwinding/benw-blog/source/_drafts/perception-of-open-source-compensation.md

   - Amount of downloads?
 What if the company downloads it once?
   - Amount of tickets created in the project?
 What if the company is making tonnes of money, but isn't demanding any changes?

+- What license to use?
+  - Is it fair to use it commercially?
+  - At what point is it not fair?

+Projects might also opt to protect their product, with licensing restrictions.
+This could protect the IP or the Trademark of the project.
+It might even force consumers to purchase the software, if used commercially.

+This restriction imposes friction and centralization to the software.

 ## Open source is charity

 Fundamentally, open-source is about giving the source-code to others to use.
 It's essentially charity to the public domain.
-But it's ideally charity _both-ways_, the consumers of the project can contribute back as charity too.
+But it's ideally charity _both-ways_, the consumers of the project can choose to contribute back as charity too.

 Projects can implement legal licensing restrictions, in order to get value out of consumers, but this has many detrimental effects to their community.